Skip to main content

 Integrating with just the Hive ID

-Integrating soley with Hive IDs require the Hive ID to have been put there by the Outbound Hive ID Identity Resolution Pattern.
+Integrating solely with Hive IDs require the Hive ID to have been put there by the Outbound Hive ID Identity Resolution Pattern.
 And using a mix of the Hive ID and external ID can cause sequencing issues, and is not recommended.

 Inbound Sequencing Order